Are you ready to glow up this summer? We’re going to talk about how to glow up within a week with this summer self-care challenge.

 If you need some more help with this read 12 ways to cultivate self-love and try the free self-love challenge.

 Meditation is such a powerful tool.
 It helps you develop an awareness of your thoughts and the inner dialog going on in your head.

 When you become aware of your thoughts you can learn to stop being controlled by them.
 Often we get swept up in these silly stories we invent about ourselves and what’s going on around us, we don’t even realize that what we’re giving so much focus and energy to just doesn’t matter and isn’t helping us.

 For example someone might say something to you that rubs you the wrong way and so you’ll come up with a whole story about why Jane doesn’t like you and how she’s so mean for judging you and oh my god what are you going to do the next time you see her, but the reality is Jane doesn’t have any issues with you and whatever she said was totally innocent and you wasted all the time and energy worrying about nothing.

 Meditating helps you start to notice when your thoughts have run off in the wrong direction and then bring your focus back to what’s more important.
 It puts you back in the drivers seat.

 As a bonus it helps with stress and calming the nervous system!

 Find a meditation video on Youtube that you like and do it every morning, that way it’s done and you can’t procrastinate it later when you’re too tired.
-You can search for ‘5 minute meditation’ or longer if you have the time.
-Or try an app like Calm or Headspace which have free guided meditations for beginners.
+I have a 6 minute morning meditation that will start your day off right.

 We’ve established that a true and lasting glow up transformation starts in the mind.